by Calculated Risk on 11/27/2017 10:12:00 AM

 The second graph shows New Home Months of Supply.

-The months of supply increased in June to 5.4 months from 5.3 month in May.
+The months of supply decreased in October to 4.9 months from 5.2 month in September.

 The all time record was 12.1 months of supply in January 2009.